January 20, 2017

 - Events designed by, with and for the next generation.

 - Sub culture, pop culture, trends, secrets of the times in which we live (nostalgia, you can sit this one out).

 - Detail, detail, detail.
 Rejection of easy answers.
 We want the long read.
 Expose us to a wide range of sources that gives two fingers to the disinformation state.

 - Engaged practice, work that invites others into the fold.

 - Tomfoolery for the end of the world.

 Your presence is required.
 Astonish us, like you always do.

 - Kris Nelson, Festival Director and Ruth McGowan, Programme Manager

 Fringe is ready for you.
 Get ready for Fringe.

-Expression of Interest form for Show in a Bag here.
-Closing date Monday 27 February.
+Closing date for Show in a Bag applications was 27 February.